Ann, diagnosed in 2009 with operable pancreatic adenocarcinoma

 I was allowed to go home for 2 weeks to build myself up for the operation

-My biggest fear through all this was that she would be unable to operate but she told me that she would be able to operate, she explained it was a major op called a Whipple's procedure and would be done at the Royal Free Hospital in Hampstead.
+My biggest fear through all this was that she would be unable to operate but she told me that she would be able to operate, she explained it was a major operation called a Whipple's procedure.
 I was allowed to go home for 2 weeks to build myself up for the operation.
 By now I had lost over a stone in weight and must admit I looked very thin and pale.

-At Luton & Dunstable they allocated me 2 specialist nurses, Heather and Wendy, they were marvellous so kind and supportive, any time I needed help or advice they were there for me.
+They allocated me 2 specialist nurses, they were marvellous so kind and supportive, any time I needed help or advice they were there for me.
 I had my operation on 9th April 2009, I think it took nearly all day.
-My lovely surgeon rang David and told him it had gone well, she did a marvellous job, he came straight up to the hospital to see me, I was in a high dependency ward with what seemed like tubes coming out everywhere!!
+My lovely surgeon rang my partner David and said it had gone well, she did a marvellous job, David came straight up to the hospital to see me, I was in a high dependency ward with what seemed like tubes coming out everywhere!!
 David was marvellous through all this always by my side very strong and supportive, we were always positive never looked on the black side always looked to the future.

 I got over the operation very well